WHAT I DO:

 SERVICE:

-• Northern Lights.mn (current): Board Chair for a public arts non-profit that puts on the annual Northern Spark Festival in the Twin Cities.
+• Northern Lights.mn (past, organization has sunset): Board Chair for a public arts non-profit that puts on the annual Northern Spark Festival in the Twin Cities.

 • Conflict Resolution Center (past): Volunteer Community Mediator.